The Beginning of the European Union GDPR

 CASB for GDPR Compliance

-While assessing for GDPR, an organization needs to evaluate, track and understand the information flow of all the user data that it possesses, such as phone numbers, social security numbers, PINs, passwords, document numbers, passport, etc. DLP policies play an essential role in monitoring the transmission of such confidential data, whether it is in motion (network traffic), in-use (endpoint actions), or at-rest (data storage).
+While assessing for GDPR, an organization needs to evaluate, track and understand the information flow of all the user data that it possesses, such as phone numbers, social security numbers, PINs, passwords, document numbers, passports, etc. DLP policies play an essential role in monitoring the transmission of such confidential data, whether it is in motion (network traffic), in-use (endpoint actions), or at-rest (data storage).
 DLP policies also detect potential data breach or data-exfiltration transmission and help in preventing data loss.

 Post evaluation, the organization is in a better state to understand their standing for GDPR compliance, and the chances are that they need to build a more secure data ecosystem.
 This is where DLP comes into action.
 With DLP policies, an admin can restrict unauthorized data transfer or access from inadmissible users and devices, keeping the data secure, and organizations GDPR compliant.